Dealing with SOAP Headers in Axis

 }

-The other alternative is to extract them from message envelope.
-Axis SOAPHeader provides to extract all header elements or to extract ones which belong to a specific actor.
+The other alternative is to extract them from the message envelope.
+Axis SOAPHeader provides methods to extract all header elements or to extract ones that belong to a specific actor.

 SOAPHeader soapHeader = (SOAPHeader) messageContext. getMessage().getSOAPHeader();